What is Trade Compliance and Why Does it Matter?

 – Corporate reputations and employees are protected by facilitating legal and responsible trading.

-- Exposure to fines and penalties are minimized.
+– Exposure to fines and penalties is minimized.

-- Promotes customer satisfactions by avoiding shipment delays.
+– Promotes customer satisfaction by avoiding shipment delays.

-- Saves money by avoiding delays, investigation and penalties.
+– Saves money by avoiding delays, investigations, and penalties.

 – Tariff classification – The correct classification of goods using commodity and tariff codes is fundamental for customs compliance as well as establishing correct duty rates, the origin of goods, Intrastat, export control, and many other customs procedures.